 NASA Public Affairs Information Specialist

 George H. Diller is a NASA Public Affairs information specialist at the John F. Kennedy Space Center in Florida.
-He has worked in the Cape Canaveral public affairs arena for more than 30 years.
+He has worked in the Cape Canaveral public affairs arena for 34 years.

-Diller is also the principal information specialist for tracking, data and telemetry, including long-range optical tracking.
+Diller is the principal information specialist for tracking, data and telemetry for launches from Kennedy.
 He serves as the primary liaison with the NASA-KSC Weather Office, the USAF 45th Weather Squadron and the NOAA National Weather Service.
 He also serves as the NASA Public Affairs member of the KSC hurricane ride-out team.